Upgrading and replacing your boiler

 No one wants to go without heating and hot water in the winter, so it makes sense to plan the replacement of your boiler rather than wait for it to break down.
 It also means that you can shop around for quotes rather than having to get an emergency replacement in a rush.
 Heating engineers are busier in the winter, so if your boiler breaks down then, you may have a long wait before someone can fix it.

-Measures like loft and cavity wall insulation are extremely cost effective and can pay for themselves in just a few years.
+Measures like loft insulation and cavity wall insulation are extremely cost effective and can pay for themselves in just a few years.
 If you’d like to replace your boiler with a heat pump, take a look at the Boiler Upgrade Scheme.